Black cat cinema

 -

-87.5% found the film listings within 10 seconds
+87.5% found film listings within 10 seconds

 -

-67.5% found it easy it to subscribe
+67.5% found subscribing easy

 -

-75% found the ticket booking process easier
+75% found ticket booking easier

 -

-75% found how to change the site's language
+75% could change the site’s language

 UI Conceptualisation.